 In "The Tell-tale Heart," Edgar Allan Poe presents a narrator who is rational but insane.

-- The title of a story or poem is set off with quotation marks; the title of a play is italicized:
+- The title of a story or poem is set off with quotation marks; the title of a play is underlined or italicized:

 story: "The Storm"